Introduction to Cyber Ranges

 - Lifelike engagement, requiring not just learning about security issues, but also learning the process to identify, build and implement multi-faceted attacks that are encountered in real life.
 This results in a deep understanding of attack and defend strategies.

 - Open ended, “choose your own adventure” style experiences based on a variety of real life applications.
 This provides relevant scenarios for you to train on.
-These include:

 Mobile Fitness Tracking Application